PradhakshanaD/Tableau_Projects/README.md

 ### Job Market in Erie County
 This project explores labor statistics and unemployment rates in Erie County, featuring a trend line predicting employment and unemployment percentages.

-## Dataset Information
-Each project includes its local dataset in the packaged workbook file (.twbx), allowing you to explore the visualizations with the original data.
-Additionally, image files (.png) associated with the projects are provided for reference.

 These projects were not only a part of my preparation for the Tableau Desktop Specialist certification but also served as an opportunity to delve into data visualization & analysis and each project presented unique challenges and insights.

 Thank you for visiting my Tableau projects repository.